idankam/EX4-OOP/README.md

 # EX4-OOP

-# How to run this project?
+# How to run this project (option 1)?
 1. clone the project.
-2. run the command: "java -jar Ex4_Server_v0.0.jar n" (n is a number between 0-15)
+2. run the command: "java -jar Ex4_Server_v0.0.jar n" (n is a number between 0-15).
-3. run the command: "cd src" (to enter the correct folder)
+3. run the command: "cd src" (to enter the correct folder).
-4. run the command: python Ex4.py
+4. run the command: python Ex4.py.

+# How to run this probect (option 2)?
+1. download "Ex4" _release file_.
+2. unzip the file.
+3. enter to ex4 folder - run the command: "cd Ex4".
+4. run the command: "java -jar Ex4_Server_v0.0.jar n" (n is a number between 0-15)
+5. run Ex4.file.

 ## This is a Short clip:

 https://user-images.githubusercontent.com/79164312/148529720-51ede0c4-4330-4beb-b369-e0f6c4e743c4.mp4